testablewritten/eigen_test/README.md

 - test how to compress sparse matrix
 - test how to get the Compressed Column Storage(ccs) using compressed sparse matrix
 - test how to get a permutation
+- test how to get a the matrix size

 ## Pseudo_inverse_using_QR_Factorizaion